 At the same time we will raise money for charity, all participants will pledge £4, which will be donated to the nominated local charity, British Heart Foundation through a dedicated Just Giving page.
 Remember to keep us updated throughout the challenge via Twitter: @WellbeingQUB @GreenatQueens #QUBStepUp #LoveQUBStaff.

 You are encouraged to get into teams of six with a team captain taking the lead.
 Although we would encourage team registration, staff can also sign up as an individual to participate in the challenge.

 Please take the time to choose a unique team name before registering, as this can cause difficulties updating at a later stage.
-Team leaders and individual participants must first donate to the Just Giving Page (£18 per team and £3 per individual, team leaders and individuals should include the team name or individual name with the online donation) and then register their details through SharePoint, all participant names and email addresses are needed for registration.
+Team leaders and individual participants must first donate to the Just Giving Page (£24 per team and £4 per individual), team leaders and individuals should include the team name or individual name with the online donation) and then register their details through SharePoint, all participant names and email addresses are needed for registration.
 Select + new item to register on the relevant SharePoint page, enter your details and select Save to finish your registration.

 Once the Just Giving donation and the SharePoint registration are complete the pedometers will be available to collect from Joe in Estates (Level 5) or Emma in HR (Level 4) Administration Building.

 - This challenge relies on complete honesty so please act in good faith.